dotnetcore/FlubuCore/README.md

     flubu compile
     ```

 * [FlubuCore interactive mode](https://flubucore.dotnetcore.xyz/build-script-runner-interactive/) which offers target tab completition, options tab completition, toogle targets/options, executed commands history.
 It is also possible to execute external commands and operable programs.
-For some of them FlubuCore offers tab completion with help out of the box(such as dotnet, git..)
+For some of them FlubuCore offers tab completion with help displayed at the bottom of console out of the box(such as dotnet, git..)

 ![FlubuCore interactive mode](https://raw.githubusercontent.com/dotnetcore/flubu.core/master/assets/FlubuCore_Interactive_mode_full.gif)